isc-projects/bind9/doc/arm/reference.rst

    :any:`forwarders` statement, which applies to queries within the domain given by the zone name.
-If no :any:`forwarders` statement is present, or an empty list for :any:`forwarders` is given, then no forwarding is done for the domain, canceling the effects of any forwarders in the ``options`` statement.
+If no :any:`forwarders` statement is present, or an empty list for :any:`forwarders` is given, then no forwarding is done for the domain, canceling the effects of any forwarders in the :namedconf:ref:`options` statement.
 Thus, to use this type of zone to change the behavior of the global :any:`forward` option (that is, "forward first" to, then "forward only", or vice versa), but use the same servers as set